IconoclastLabs/MotionTemplate/README.md

 The following command should pull the latest code for this template to be used in future `motion create` use!

   `$ GIT_DIR=~/Library/RubyMotion/template/motiontemplate/.git git pull origin master`

+### External Dependencies
+The *motion-rubberstamp* gem relies on imagemagick and ghostscript, which can easily be installed via [Homebrew](http://mxcl.github.io/homebrew/):

+    $ brew install imagemagick

+    $ brew install ghostscript

+Otherwise you'll need to comment out this gem.
 ________________________

 #### GEMS ####